 - Never take advice from a stranger even if it’s very tempting.

 - When clouds are grey and skies are dark, you still know that you can be happy.

 - Don’t take beauty from the outside; take it from the inside.

 Pretty profound and on point!
 At 8 years of age, a child’s language and literacy skills are developing rapidly, setting the groundwork for academic achievement ahead.
-My niece, Skylar May, amazes me with her mature integrity, and is well on her way to a beautiful life of learning and love.
+My niece amazes me with her mature integrity, and is well on her way to a beautiful life of learning and love.